Liposuction vs. Tummy Tuck: Which is Right For You?

 The cost of liposuction, a tummy tuck, or a combination of the two surgical procedures varies and depends entirely on the individual.
 Because each patient requires a customized surgery and time in the operating room, no cost estimate is the same.

-To learn more about liposuction vs. tummy tuck cost, patients should call to receive an initial assessment from our patient care coordinator.
-They will offer ballpark pricing to make sure it’s worth a potential patient’s time to schedule an initial in-person consultation with Dr. Eskenazi.
+To learn more about liposuction vs. tummy tuck cost, patients should call to receive an initial assessment.
+The office will offer ballpark pricing to make sure it’s worth a potential patient’s time to schedule an initial in-person consultation.

-Following the initial in-person surgical consultation, Dr. Eskenazi provides his best recommendation for patients and a surgical quote valid for 90 days.
+Following the initial in-person surgical consultation, a surgeon will provide his or her best recommendation for patients and a surgical quote.